BKWLD/freezer/README.md

 	Event::listen('eloquent.deleted*', function($m, $e) { Freezer::rebuild(); });

 This snippet will dump **all** of the cache whenever you create, update, or delete rows from your database.
 Combine this with a whitelist on everything (`*`) except your admin directory (blacklist `admin*`) and you have a system where all your front-facing pages will get cached but will still immediately see any changes made in your admin.
 You don't even need to setup a cron job with this approach.

+Another handy thing to have in your app/start/global.php is this:

+	// Skip caching the next page after any non-GET.
+For instance, don't cache
+	// the page that is shown after submitting a form if (Request::getMethod() != 'GET') Freezer::skipNext();

+This will skip caching or serving all requests that follow a POST, PUT, or DELETE.

 Remember to clear your Freezer cache on the server (`php artisan freezer:clear`) when deploying new code.